-Purna Bhattacharya is an Indo-Canadian producer, songwriter, musician, artist (synth-pop, rock, acoustic, folk, and country) and artist development mentor, based in Montreal, Canada.
-She uses art as a way to create awareness, open public dialogue and create work opportunities for various communities of those who deserve equal rights.
-This includes women and girls of all ages, LGBT, and the deaf/mute who use ASL/QSL to communicate.
+Purna is an Indo-Canadian producer/composer/mixer, songwriter, musician, artist (pop, synth, rock, acoustic, folk, country), booking manager and artist development mentor based in Montreal, Canada.
+She uses music to create awareness, open public dialogue and provide work opportunities for various communities who deserve equal rights.
+This includes women and girls, LGBT, and the deaf/mute using ASL/QSL to communicate.
 She encourages ethnic diversity, representing her own background using India’s national animal, the peacock, in her logo.

-Purna primarily produces for other artists, creates her own music, and provides valuable creative and business information and knowledge to artists to help them reach their full potential via artist development services.
+Other than working on her own music, Purna produces, composes and mixes for other artists, books shows for artists she develops, and provides valuable creative and business knowledge to artists to help them reach their full potential via artist development services and public workshops.
 This includes: branding authentically, the art of networking, marketing for fan base growth and sales, distribution, contracts, songwriting and production critiques, setting boundaries for mental health needs, stage presence, media training, working with diverse individuals and groups, and more.
 She is there for every step to help artists generate the career results they are seeking by navigating the music industry.

-Purna holds a Bachelors Degree in Communication (Specialized in Sound Design), a Masters Degree in Musicology, and Certificates in Teaching Assistance, as well as Music and Creativity.
-She has had opportunities to learn from industry recognized names based in Montreal, QC, Ottawa, ON (Canada), as well as Nashville, TN, Boston, MA, and Hamilton, Bermuda (USA).
+Purna holds a Bachelor Degree in Communication Studies (Specialization in Sound Design), a Master Degree in Music and Culture (Musicology), and Certificates in Teaching Assistance, as well as Music and Creativity.
+She has had opportunities to learn from industry recognized names based in: Montreal, QC; Ottawa, ON (Canada); Nashville, TN; Boston, MA; and Hamilton, Bermuda (USA).

-Currently, Purna is focused on creating a demo album to showcase her songwriting and production skills, developing workshops on creativity and music business skills, developing artists, producing (recording and mixing) albums for other artists, and representing Forestare as their International booking manager (outside Quebec).
-She is thrilled to be a Board Member for the English Language Artist Network (ELAN Quebec) as a Music Representative and on the Inclusion Committee, and is also giving time as a Jury member at FACTOR.
+In 2019, Purna is focused on creating a demo album to showcase her songwriting and production skills, developing workshops on creativity and music business skills, developing artists, representing Forestare as their International booking manager (outside Quebec), and is taking an online business program to expand her career and clientele.